jonthejon/VonNeumann_BasicMachine/README.md

 IN THE CURRENT IMPLEMENTATION, THIS COMPUTER HAS A 65K RAM, BUILT WITH OVER 10 MILLION TRANSISTORS (INSTANCES OF THE TRANSISTOR CLASS).

-How does a computer really works?

-This project tries to answer this question that I always had since I started programming.

 This is a virtual computer coded in Java.
 The goal of this project is to mimic the hurdles of physically assembling a computer, transistor by transistor.
 In order to achieve this goal, I developed a Java class that behaves the same way as a physical transistor and to simulate the assemblage, I restricted myself to create the entire computer with only combining several of this transistors classes together.
 This implies that:
      1) all the components of this virtual computer are combinations of the transistor class (I'm not allowed to create any code functionalities, only combine transistors)